Cyberia (video game)

-Cyberia is a science fiction action adventure video game released for MS-DOS in January 1994, and released two years later on the PlayStation, Sega Saturn, 3DO and FM Towns consoles.
+Cyberia is a science fiction action adventure video game released for MS-DOS on December 2, 1994, and released two years later on the PlayStation, Sega Saturn, 3DO and FM Towns consoles.
 A sequel, Cyberia 2: Resurrection, was released in 1995 for both DOS and Windows 9x formats.

 Gameplay

 Cyberia uses prerendered visuals during gameplay, and boasted impressive graphics for its time.
 While mostly linear, there are two points in the game where the player makes a decision that can change important outcomes.
 There are four basic methods of gameplay which Cyberia employs: exploring the environment through walking (from node to node), attempting to complete puzzles in a full screen view, using a gun turret to shoot down planes, and flying in various vehicles.
-Direction and speed during flight are computer controlled; the player controls weapons firing.
+Direction and speed during flight are computer controlled while the player controls the weaponry.
 Vehicles include the TF-22 Transfighter stealth jet, a nanotech virus cleaner, "Charlie" the remotely operated decontamination robot, and the Cyberia weapon itself.

 Weapons and methods of attack are few in the exploring sections of gameplay.
-Attached to Zak's suit is a heat pulse weapon that can be fired from Zak's arm.
+Attached to Zak's suit is a heat pulse weapon that can be fired from his arm.
 The only other modes of attack during the walking portions of the game consist of traps that must be set to outsmart an enemy, which goes hand-in-hand with the occasional demand for stealth.
 For the gun turret portion, two heat-charged energy blasts are released from each side of the turret when Zak fires it.
-When flying the stealth aircraft, Zak is able to dispense continuous bolts of blue energy at the cost of the aircraft's power supply.
-When controlling the virus cleaner, Zak is able to do likewise.
-The "Charlie" robot adds a new form of attack: a weapon which kills all enemies on the screen at the cost of a decent amount of the machine's energy.
+When flying the stealth aircraft, Zak is able to dispense continuous bolts of blue energy at the cost of the aircraft's power supply; controlling the virus cleaner is the same concept.
+The "Charlie" robot adds a new form of attack: a weapon which kills all enemies on the screen at the cost of a moderate amount of the machine's energy.
 A similar electrical energy weapon seen on the virus cleaner is also used when Zak is joined with the Cyberia weapon.

 The various puzzles in the game can range from requiring the player to figure out the password on a computer to disarming a bomb on a stealth aircraft.
-Zak can use his suit's BLADES (Bi-optic Low Amplitude Displayed Energy System) to scan the current puzzle in several ways for help in completing the puzzle.
+Zak can use his suit's BLADES (Bi-optic Low Amplitude Displayed Energy System) to scan the current puzzle in several ways for help in completing it.
 The three modes of Zak's BLADES are as follows: